Are you taking the Wonderlic Personnel Test soon? If you’re looking to prepare and improve your score, you’ve come to the right place!

 The Numerical Reasoning category will test your mathematical abilities the most.
 Many of these questions are word problems, so they are not just math problems, but are a combination of words and numbers.
 They will test your reading comprehension abilities in addition to your mathematical abilities.

 Questions cover topics such as algebra, percentages, ratios, decimals, and averages.
 There will also be number series questions, where you will have to look at a series of numbers and figure out what number comes next in the sequence.

 These questions will likely be the most difficult and time-consuming questions, especially since you will not be allowed to use a calculator.

 While the material covered on the test is not particularly complicated or advanced, the test is difficult because of its time constraints.
-I recommend that you start by taking my free Wonderlic practice test which is offered below to get a feel of the real thing.
+We recommend that you start by taking a free Wonderlic practice test which is offered below to get a feel of the real thing.

 The content of the two tests is the same, as they only differ in length, so our practice materials will prepare you for whichever version you are taking.

 How Are Scores Calculated & What’s Considered a Good Score

 On the WPT-R, each question is worth 1 point.
 If you get every question right, you would get a perfect score of 50.
 On the WPT-Q, each question is worth 1.66 points, meaning that a perfect score would still be 50 even though there are only 30 questions.